ADM-OSC

 /adm/env/change

-Note: * FletcherMachine supports dmax as a global message only: /adm/obj/*/dmax
+Note: * FletcherMachine and SPAT Revolution supports dmax as a global message only: /adm/obj/*/dmax

 4. Basic ADM-OSC principals